jennazee/jennazee.github.io/_posts/2014-05-29-the-linguistic-relativity-of-programming.markdown

 Graham continues:

->“[T]hey're satisﬁed with whatever language they happen to use, because it dictates the way they think about programs.
+>“[T]hey're satisfied with whatever language they happen to use, because it dictates the way they think about programs.
 I know this from my own experience, as a high school kid writing programs in Basic.
 That language didn't even support recursion.
 It's hard to imagine writing programs without using recursion, but I didn't miss it at the time.
 I thought in Basic.”

 Dijkstra had rather stronger things to say on the matter in his 1975 writing [“How do we tell truths that might hurt”](http://bit.ly/dijkstra-truths):